-The Chrome Helix is a small-sized, 3 liters handlebar bag that comes with interior compartments with sleeves for easier organization.
+The Chrome Helix is a small-sized, 3 liters bag that comes with interior compartments with sleeves for easier organization.
 It utilizes a hook-and-loop attachment system, making it easy to attach and remove from your handlebars when you need to.

-After removing it, you can also use the hideaway strap to carry it across your shoulder, or around your waist.
+After removing it, you can also use the hideaway strap to carry it as a messenger bag across your shoulder, or around your waist.
 The 1050D nylon material, coupled with the 450D tarp lining makes it a tough and durable bag to have.

 Timbuk2 is based out of San Francisco and has been around since 1989.
 Since their inception, they’ve been focusing heavily on bike messenger bags.

-The Timbuk 2 Beacon is designed to fit on handlebars of different sizes and weighs 167g.
+The Timbuk 2 Beacon is designed to fit on bicycle handlebars of different sizes and weighs 167g.
 It can double up as a shoulder bag with the shoulder straps being hidden on 2 of the side pockets.
 It’s made from polyester, which is a waterproof material that keeps your gear and accessories dry in rainy conditions.

 It has a capacity of 3 liters, which is just enough to store your essential items such as your mobile phone and some snacks.
 Velcro tabs and mini-buckles are used to attach them to your handlebar.

-Made from a waterproof synthetic material, the PRO Discover Handlebar bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.
+Made from a waterproof synthetic material, this bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.

 Riding at night becomes much easier because it has some reflective elements that make you visible.
 It has a capacity of 8 liters, which is ideal for storing clothes and other medium-sized accessories.